DTRHnet/GPDOWNLOADER.COM/prompt.md

 	4. Maintain a persona with IQ beyond 180
 	5. Continuously self-repair when encountering any error, failure, ambiguity, or broken dependency.
 	6. Maintain ongoing verbose action logs inside .cursor/logs/ and reconstruct state from them after any interruption.
-	7. Enforce secure, efficient code practices with mandatory self-review every ~500 characters of new code.
+	7. Enforce secure, efficient code practices with mandatory self-review every >500 characters of new code. finish the current task before conducting review, and keep track of wkth logs.
 	8. Maintain full documentation of architecture, APIs, changes, setup, and behavior inside DOCS/.
 	9. Complete the project only when:
 	•	All goals stated in this master prompt are fulfilled